gfting/anon-feedback-slackbot/README.md

 There are a couple of options for deployment–I used [Zeit Now](https://zeit.co/dashboard) for ease of rapid deployment.

 -   If using it, then deploy your bot utilizing `now --prod` in your terminal.
 Use the resulting URL with `/action` afterwards for your slash command url.
 -   In order to export the environment variables for Zeit Now, you must follow the syntax `now secrets add <secret-name> <secret-value>`.
 Here, you should therefore say `now secrets add SLACK_WEBHOOK <your_webhook_url_here>`.
-For more documentation on secrets, refer to [their article on severless functions here](https://zeit.co/docs/v2/serverless-functions/env-and-secrets).
+Then, in `now.json`, you need to add an `"env"` property on the `json` object.
+Add what the environment variable in your code corresponds to in `now`–for reference, the format should be the lowercase version of the `.env` name, with an `@` preceding it.
+For example, `"SLACK_WEBHOOK": "@slack_webhook"`.
+For more documentation on secrets, refer to [their article on serverless functions here](https://zeit.co/docs/v2/serverless-functions/env-and-secrets).

 # Future Steps